Film Spoilers and

 The final scene was an idealized look at the lovers cavorting on the beach near a beach house, as Briony stated: "So in the book, I wanted to give Robbie and Cecilia what they lost out on in life.
 I'd like to think this isn't weakness or evasion, but a final act of kindness.
 I gave them their happiness."

-Asami Tortured the Widower Before She Broke Her Own Neck When Pushed Down Stairs by the Widower's Son
+Asami Tortured the Widower Before She Broke Her Own Neck When Kicked Down Stairs by the Widower's Son During a Struggle

 A shocking transformation and character reversal was the almost-unbelievable plot twist in this film: seemingly-demure, virginal and dutifully-humble 24 year-old 'auditioned' bride-to-be Asami Yamazaki (Eihi Shiina) turned into a vengeful, sadistic torturer who exacted her revenge on middle-aged, lonely widower Aoyama (Ryo Ishibashi).

-She first drugged and temporarily paralyzed him (with a syringe), and then terrorized him with acupuncture needles (stuck into his eyelids) and piano wire (used to amputate or wire-saw off his left foot), before she herself broke her neck (and became paralyzed from the neck down) after being pushed down stairs by the widower's son.
+She first drugged and temporarily paralyzed him (with a syringe), and then terrorized him with acupuncture needles (stuck into his eyelids) and piano wire (used to amputate or wire-saw off his left foot - and then his right foot).

 Billionaire Wall Streeter Clay Beresford Was to Be Murdered on the Operating Table During Open-Heart Transplant Surgery; The Major Conspirators Included His Own Fiancee/Wife Samantha, and His Trusted Friend Surgeon Dr. Jack Harper - Their Plan Was To Collect on His Will; Clay's Mother Discovered the Plot and Suicidally Overdosed, To Save Her Son with Her Own O-Negative Heart Transplant